 Biofreeze can provide temporary relief of heel pain.

-Treatment for Hikers with Moderate to Severe Pain Plantar Fasciitis
+Treatment for Hikers with Moderate to Severe Plantar Fasciitis in Our Seattle Office

 For pain that's more than mild, you should make an appointment with a podiatrist to get properly evaluated.
 In addition to the inflammation reducing methods described above, at the Foot and Ankle Center of Lake City we provide the following services to treat mild to severe plantar fasciitis.